GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/storage/parallelstore-backup-and-recovery/README.md

 * PSTORE_LOCATION: `e.g. "us-central1-a"` ***The location/zone of the Parallelstore Instance that need backup***

-* SOURCE_PARALLELSTORE_PATH: `e.g. "/nemo-experiments/user-model-workload-ps-64/checkpoints/". ***The absolute path from the PStore instance, WITHOUT volume mount path, must start with “/”***
+* SOURCE_PARALLELSTORE_PATH: `e.g. "/nemo-experiments/user-model-workload-ps-64/checkpoints/". ***The absolute path from the Parallelstore instance, WITHOUT volume mount path, must start with “/”***

 * DESTINATION_GCS_URI: `e.g. "gs://checkpoints-gcs/checkpoints/"` ***The GCS bucket path URI to a Cloud Storage bucket, or a path within a bucket, using the format "gs://<bucket_name>/<optional_path_inside_bucket>"***